2.1 Observing Microbes

 Resolution of Objects by Our Eyes

 What determines the smallest object we can see?
 The size at which objects become visible depends on the eye’s ability to resolve detail.
 Resolution is the smallest distance between two objects that allows us to see them as separate objects.
-The eyes of humans and other animals observe an object by focusing its image on a retina packed with light-absorbing photoreceptor cells (Fig. 2.2 ).
+The eyes of humans and other animals observe an object by focusing its image on a retina packed with light-absorbing photoreceptor cells (Fig. 2.2 Icon: Video).
 The image appears sharp, in focus, if the eye’s lens and cornea bend all the light rays from each point of the object to converge at one point on the retina.
 Nearby points are then resolved as separate.

 In the human eye, the finest resolution of two separate points is perceived by the fovea, the portion of the retina where the photoreceptors are packed at the highest density.
 The foveal photoreceptors are cone cells, which detect primary colors (red, green, or blue) and finely resolved detail.
 A group of cones with their linked neurons forms one unit of detection, comparable to a pixel on a computer screen.
 The distance between two foveal “pixels” (groups of cones with neurons) limits our resolution to 100–200 micrometers (µm); that is, one- or two-tenths of a millimeter.
 So, a tenth of a millimeter is about the smallest object that most of us can see (resolve distinctly) without a magnifier.